Titiopolis: Bishopric

 The see of Titiopolis is mentioned in the 6th century Notitia episcopatuum of Antioch and, after Isauria was annexed to the Patriarchate of Constantinople in about 732, in the Notitia episcopatuum of that church and in that of Leo the Wise in about 900 and that of Constantine Porphyrogenitus in about 940.

 The last mention of Titiopolis as a residential see is by William of Tyre in the late 12th century.
 He speaks of it as one of the 24 suffragan sees of Seleucia in Isauria.

 The see of Titiopolis is now included in the Catholic Church's list of titular sees.
+It is currently vacant.